iamrbn/Reddit-Widget/README.md

 Helper-Shortcut for downloading App-Icons from the App-Store: https://routinehub.co/shortcut/11635/
 ___

-Run Script in App
+### 🏃 Run Script In App

-By running the scirpt In App it will present a menu It's including the current Slack Status in top
+By running the scirpt In App it will present a menu including _Username_, _Total Karma_, _Coin Balance_ & _Unread Inbox Count_ at the Top.
+You can choose one of the following three options in the sheet: Show small-, medium-, largewidget or open your profile in your standard Reddit-Client ([Create Personal Reddit App/Script - 6.
+Config Script](https://github.com/iamrbn/Reddit-Widget/edit/main/README.md#-create-personal-reddit-appscript))

 <img title="runInApp" src="Images/Screenshots/runInApp.PNG" width="250" align="center">